 See how Devo allows you to free yourself from data management, and make machine data and insights accessible.

-Exabeam Fusion SIEM is ranked 19th in Log Management with 5 reviews while Splunk is ranked 1st in Log Management with 55 reviews.
-Exabeam Fusion SIEM is rated 7.6, while Splunk is rated 8.0.
-The top reviewer of Exabeam Fusion SIEM writes "Good at security logging in our infrastructure but be prepared for problems if you start with a large implementation ".
+Exabeam Fusion SIEM is ranked 15th in Log Management with 3 reviews while Splunk is ranked 1st in Log Management with 69 reviews.
+Exabeam Fusion SIEM is rated 8.0, while Splunk is rated 8.2.
+The top reviewer of Exabeam Fusion SIEM writes "User-friendly and affordable with good security on offer".
 On the other hand, the top reviewer of Splunk writes "Very versatile for many use cases".
-Exabeam Fusion SIEM is most compared with Securonix Security Analytics, IBM QRadar, Microsoft Sentinel and Splunk User Behavior Analytics, whereas Splunk is most compared with Dynatrace, Datadog, IBM QRadar and ELK Logstash.
+Exabeam Fusion SIEM is most compared with IBM QRadar, Securonix Next-Gen SIEM, Microsoft Sentinel, Splunk User Behavior Analytics and Sumo Logic Security, whereas Splunk is most compared with Microsoft Sentinel, Elastic Security, Dynatrace and IBM QRadar.
 See our Exabeam Fusion SIEM vs. Splunk report.

 We monitor all Log Management reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.